<< Main Manual

 NeuronetExperimenter Installation Guide

 Since NeuronetExperimenter generates optimized C++ code from your models, you need to be able to generate an executable binary on your system.
 This requires several free development tools.
-Most of these tools should be accessible on any Unix-compatible system (i.e., Linux, OS X, *BSD, Solaris, etc.).
+Most of these tools should be accessible on any Unix-compatible system (i.e., Linux, OS X, *BSD, Solaris, Windows WSL etc.).

 Required Tools: